 Paul Howell, Internet2’s chief cyberinfrastructure security officer, noticed this link on Reddit the other day.
 Scapy can be used to do nmap-like host and service discovery, but it can also do a lot more and is more flexible than other packet-crafting tools.

 This online workshop walks you through crafting packets with Scapy and interpreting the results — Scapy doesn’t just tell you if a port is filtered (there are a number of reasons why a port can seem to be filtered).
 It tells you what response it received that would suggest the port is filtered.
 Error codes, y’all!

 Now, onto one of my favorite words – steganography!
 (Stegosaurus was my favorite dinosaur, so steganography reminds me of stegosauruses.)

-If you haven't filled out the survey about the potentiality of a virtual TechEX/other online event this fall, please do!
+If you haven’t filled out the survey about the potentiality of a virtual TechEX/another online event this fall, please do!
 This survey is expected to remain live until July 15.